-See Connecting and Disconnecting from a Digital Audio Device (on page 72) for information on connecting to audio devices.
+See Connecting and Disconnecting from a Digital Audio Device (on page 74) for information on connecting to audio devices.

-A Speaker icon is displayed in the status bar at the bottom of the client window.
+is displayed in the status bar at the bottom of the client window.
 It is grayed out when no audio is being used.
-When the Speaker icon and Microphone icon was are displayed in the status bar, the session is being captured as it is streamed.
+When the Speaker icon and Microphone icon are displayed in the status bar, the session is being captured as it is streamed.